jupyterlab/jupyterlab/docs/source/developer/team.rst

 Team
 ----

-JupyterLab is part of [Project Jupyter](http://jupyter.org/) and is developed by an open community of contributors.
-JupyterLab's current maintainers are as follows:
+JupyterLab is part of `Project Jupyter <http://jupyter.org/>`__ and is developed by an open community of contributors.

-(listed in alphabetical order, with affiliation, and main areas of contribution)
+JupyterLab's current maintainers are listed in alphabetical order, with affiliation, and main areas of contribution:

 * Chris Colbert, Project Jupyter (co-creator, application/low-level architecture, technical leadership, vision, phosphor.js)